Give working electronics to neighbors through community groups like Buy Nothing Kirkland, Nextdoor Kirkland, or

 12221 120th Avenue NE (Fred Meyer parking lot)

-No TVs larger than 19” and limit 5 items per person per day.
-Note that this location accepts items only until the truck is full for the day.
+No TVs larger than 19”.
+Limit 5 items per person per day.
+This location accepts items only until the truck is full for the day.

 Recycle cell phones at Kirkland City Hall (currently closed due to coronavirus) and Goodwill.
 Find more locations at call2recycle.org.